-It's a weird to watch the country with an almost fetish-like focus on freedom constantly attempt to roll that freedom back.
+This article originally appeared on VICE Canada.
+It's weird to watch a country with an almost fetish-like focus on freedom constantly attempt to roll that freedom back.

 "The major fear is that they could do things like creating a two-tier internet that only sites that are willing to pay the additional fees will be carried on the fast lanes and everyone else is consigned to the slow lane,” Michael Geist, one of Canada’s leading authorities on internet law, told VICE.

 The thing is, America ruining their net neutrality regulations won’t just impact them—it’ll impact the rest of the world as well.

 Geist, a professor and founder of the Canadian Internet Policy and Public Interest Clinic, said that currently, Canada has “robust” net neutrality regulations, but due to its proximity to the United States, it can’t help but be the first to be impacted.
 Simply put, if this change transpires, it will impact Canadians, and other people around the world, on two different levels—business and consumer.

 The most profound impact will be on businesses attempting to break into the large American market.
 If a two-tier internet is put in place, it could allow internet service providers [ISP] to pick and choose which sites and applications get preferential treatment, which could seriously hamper innovation and the growth of new businesses.

 "The example I've given a few people features one of Canada's e-commerce stars, Shopify.
 One can imagine a scenario where a large US provider strikes a deal with one e-commerce provider other than Shopify and ensure that all its online stores and services go in the fast lane,” said Geist.
 “That becomes an attractive thing for sites that want to set up shops online."